RikaIljina/PortfolioProject4/README.md

 They can sign out via the link in the dropdown with their avatar and name in the navbar:

+#### Accessibility
+!!!

 #### Error pages

 The website has four custom  error pages:
+- 400 for bad requests
+- 403 for cases where users try to access a page or perform an action they are not authorized to
 - 404 for pages that don't exist
-- 403 for cases where users try to access a page or perform an action they are not authorized to
-- 400 for bad requests
 - 500 for server errors

-All error pages provide a description of the error and a link to get back to the main page.
+All error pages provide a short description of the error and a link to get back to the main page.

 ### Future Features: